ryanwinchester-forks/kraken/readme.md

 Currently under development.
 Don't bother trying to use this.

-I would very much appreciate any sort of feedback, code contributions, whatever.
+I would very much appreciate any sort of feedback, whatever.